philheller/semantic_decoding/README.md

 ## Model Choices
 Syntactic models are the [HF models](https://huggingface.co/models).\
 Available models for the semantic generation can be viewed and implemented in [`smeantic_model.py`](./generators/semantic_model.py).
 Currently, some ner models and some spacy models are supported.
-Adding new ones requires implementing the `SemanticDataModel` class, the already implemented models serve as examples.
+Adding new ones requires implementing the `SemanticDataModel` class and registration in the `SemanticModelFactory`.
+The already implemented models serve as examples.

 ## Generation Modes